sedthh/lara-hungarian-nlp/README.md

 #### Find intents

-**Lara** is perfect for developing chatbots in Hungarian language, where certain keywords would trigger certain answers.
-The Class will allow developers to easly match almost every possible inflected forms of any keyword in Hungarian language.
+With the Intents() Class, developers can easily match almost every possible inflected form of any keyword in Hungarian language.
 For example:

 ```python
 from lara import parser